DailyWind00/Particle-System/README.md

 You have a template for beginner in "[*./systems/exemple/*](https://github.com/DailyWind00/Particle-System/tree/main/systems/exemple)" to get started with particle-systems creation :
   - *compute.cl* is the compute shader, meaning :
     - It's written in OpenCL C (meaning you can use C syntax highlight but no IntelliSense)
-    - It's main purpose is to create/respawn and move up to millions of particles (~3 millions, depending on your GPU memory)
+    - It's main purpose is to create/respawn and move up to millions of particles at the same time

   - *fragment.frag* is the fragment shader, meaning :
     - It's where you render your particles, with color depending on what you want

 > You also have the vertex shader for additional particle movement, but ideally you should not use it unless you really know what you are doing

+Finally, add your files to "*config.json*" following the exemple right above, and enjoy you new Particle System !

+#

 Consider the "*./src/* *" folder as an User Interface (UI) for all your tests :
   - You can add uniform variables to shaders in the "[*program loop*](https://github.com/DailyWind00/Particle-System/blob/main/srcs/routine.cpp#L4-L42)", in the exemple I pass the time and the mouse position to my shaders

 ###### If you need help or want to implement a complex feature, contact me at dailywind.github@gmail.com